Whiley/RFCs/text/0000-imports.md

 However, it is often the case that we want to import several names from a module, but prefer not to import all names.
 This can arise, for example, if there is a name clash between modules.
-In such case, we must import then individually as follows:
+In such case, we must import them individually as follows:

 ```
 import string from std::ascii